pedalion/treebanks/README.md

 **What?** Parts of Genesis

 **Who?** Jonas Roose, based on a preparsed version by Alek Keersmaekers.
 Partially corrected by Toon Van Hal & Alek Keersmaekers.
+We were happy to rely on the part-of-speech annotation by Kraft, R., ed.
+1988.
+Morphologically Analyzed Septuagint (version 1.0).
+Computer-Assisted Tools for Septuagint Studies (CATSS), University of Pennsylvania. http://ccat.sas.upenn.edu/gopher/.

 **How much?** Currently ca. 14K tokens.